endurantgames/cosmiclegends/src/classes/construct.md

 :::::::: {.ability-list .v2 } :::::::

-Auspicious Alliteration

-:   *Prerequisite: Golem* Everyone enjoys euphonious enunciation!
-When you
-    roll a Power Stunt or Power Combo to add to the Teamwork Pool, add 1 die to the dice pool for each Word whose first letter matches the first letter of another Word in the Stunt or Combo.

-Misunderstood Monster
+Misunderstood Mechanical

+:   *Note: This is a variant of the Monstrosity Class's
+    __Misunderstood Monster__ class ability.*
-:   Even at your worst, you wouldn't harm an innocent.
+    Even at your worst, you wouldn't harm an innocent.
     Add 2 to the dice pool when you advance the Allay or Rescue goals.

+    [Monstrosity]{.crossover}
     Whenever you choose a Personal Power Word, you can choose from the Construct Class Personal Power Words List, or the Monstrosity Class Personal Power Words List.
 Add any from the latter as Core Power Words.